 Skip to main content

 Step-by-step action cards for the most critical emergencies at sea.
-These are not substitutes for training — practice these procedures regularly with your crew so they become instinct.
+These are not a substitute for training — practise them with your crew until they're instinct.

 1. 1